robo-fish/Volta/README.md

     make
     cp src/ngspice <Volta project folder>/components/simulator/resources/

-Unless you want to use the circuit simulation function of Volta you can also create a dummy *ngspice* file:
+If you don't want to use the circuit simulation function of Volta you can create a dummy *ngspice* file instead:

     cd <Volta project folder>/components/simulator/resources
     touch ngspice